 COVID-19 Safety Plan

-The following health and safety plan is intended to safely offer in-person instruction (hybrid learning) at Synergy School.
+The following health and safety plan is intended to keep students, teachers, and staff safe at Synergy School.
 The protocols and guidelines are based on recommendations of the San Francisco Department of Public Health, the California Department of Public Health, the Centers for Disease Control, and other sources regarding the prevention of COVID-19 in schools.
 We will update this plan as new information about the virus emerges.

 Parents/guardians will be required to sign abefore their child returns to school for in-person instruction.
 The form will be uploaded to their .